-As you’ve often heard me quote my Papa: “There’s as many ways of gettin’ a farm job done as there’s farmers.
-Ya gotta be willing to listen, help, and learn from ’em, even if it’s just to see what not to do.”
-With this principle to guide us, we open ourselves up to learning and educating others as well as ourselves.
+As my Papa often said, ‘There’s as many ways of getting a farm job done as there are farmers.
+You’ve got to be willing to listen, help, and learn from them, even if it’s just to see what not to do.’
+This philosophy guides us in fostering a community of learning and mutual support.

 A Funny Childhood Experience About Feeding Chickens

-As a girl, one of my favorite jobs was taking care of the chickens and gathering eggs.
+As a girl, one of my favorite jobs was caring for the chickens and gathering eggs.
 I was about 8 or 9 when I experienced a day I will never forget.

-Granny’s feed barrel was covered by a board with a piece of scrap iron on top to weigh it down.
-This was to keep the critters out, of course.
-It was the responsibility of whoever was last in the barrel to be sure it was replaced correctly.
+Granny’s feed barrel was covered by a board weighed down with scrap iron to keep the critters out.
+It was the responsibility of whoever was last in the barrel to ensure it was replaced correctly.

 Nutritional Needs of Chickens